github-education-resources/graduation/_data/H1ppx/H1ppx.md

 name: Will Chu
 institution: Montclair High School
 profile_pic: H1ppx.jpg
-quote: While it is always best to believe in oneself, a little help from others can be a great blessing - Uncle Iroh
+quote: A locked door is just an open door that needs a little force
 github_user: H1ppx
 ---